PEPPER (Capsicum spp) Pepper is a spice crop which adds flavours to stew and soup.

 Adequate populations for the many different types and cultivars of peppers range from approximately 7,500 to 14,500 plants per acre.

 (i) Seeds are drilled in seed boxes trays containing top soil.

 (ii) Shade is provided. (iii) Watering is done every and evening. (iv) Weeding is done regularly.

-Planting: This is done when plant is lOcm-l5cm tall.
+Planting: This is done when the plant is lOcm-l5cm tall.
 Transplanting of pepper is done with ball of earth on the root to the field around April and May.

-Pepper production requires highly intensive management, production and marketing skills, and a significant investment
+Pepper production requires highly intensive management, production and marketing skills and a significant investment

 Cultural Practices in peppers production

 (ii) Mulching: This should be done to conserve moisture in the soil

 (iii) Fertilizer application: Apply 100kg/ha of Ammonium sulphate by ring method

 It matures between two and three months